What to Wear in Spain in Winter: By Region + Packing Tips

 Spain might be famous for its sunshine, but winter here isn’t all blue skies and beach days.

-In fact, depending on where you go, winter can mean crisp mountain air, coastal breezes, or even snow-covered city streets.
-That’s the beauty (and the challenge) of travelling in Spain in the colder months — the weather keeps you on your toes.
+Depending on where you go, it can mean crisp mountain air, coastal wind that cuts right through you, or the occasional snow-covered street in the middle of a city.
+That’s the beauty and the annoyance of travelling in Spain in the colder months.
+The weather keeps you guessing.

 When is “Winter” in Spain?

-Don’t let the latitude fool you — Spain sits further south than most of Europe, but certain regions still get properly cold.
+Don’t let the latitude fool you.
+Spain sits further south than most of Europe, but parts of it still get properly cold.
+I’ve spent winters thinking I’d packed “sensibly”, then buying an emergency scarf like it was a survival tool.

 • December: Days start getting shorter and colder, especially in central and northern Spain.
-Coastal areas stay milder.
+Coastal areas stay milder, which can lull you into packing badly.

-• February: Temperatures begin to climb, but it’s still chilly, especially in the mornings and evenings.
+• February: Temperatures begin to climb, but it’s still chilly in the mornings and evenings.
+It’s the month that looks promising, right up until the sun disappears, especially in the south.

 This is where it gets interesting.
-Spain’s winter weather can feel like several different countries in one.
+Spain’s winter weather can feel like several different countries stuffed into one trench coat.

-• Central Spain (e.g., Madrid): Cold and dry, with frosty mornings and the occasional snow flurry.
+• Central Spain (Madrid, Burgos, Salamanca): The air is dry, but it still bites.
+Cold and dry, with frosty mornings and the occasional snow flurry.
+It can be sunny, but there’s next to no heat coming from it.

 Average Winter Temperatures in Spain’s Most Popular Cities